 Where is Fuengirola?

-Fuengirola is located to the south of the tourist resorts of Benalmadena and Torremolinos yet lies to the north of glitzy, ritzy Marbella.
+Fuengirola is located on the Costa del Sol to the south of the tourist resorts of Benalmadena and Torremolinos yet lies to the north of glitzy, ritzy Marbella.
 There are two airports within a relatively short distance to the resort which are Gibraltar Airport and Malaga Airport.

 Fuengirola is 20 km west of Malaga along the coast towards Marbella.
 Fuengirola is very well located – only 20 minutes drive from the major international airport of Malaga with its huge choice of flights to destinations all over Europe.